AishaEvering/SVHN_Digit_Recognition/README.md

 ## 🔑 Key Takeaways

-* If the training accracy is rising while the validation accuracy is declining that baby is overfitting.
+* If the training accuracy is rising while the validation accuracy is declining that baby is overfitting.

 ### 😤 Where I Got Stuck

-* Honestly, I dont' think I got stuck anywhere in this project.
+* Honestly, I don't think I got stuck anywhere in this project.

 ### ☑️ Todos...